 Just enabling the VT extension in the firmware will not create an issue.
 The conflict is when you enable Credential Guard and or Device Guard.
-For VMWare Workstation, VMWare has a KB article the topic explain this: Their recommendation is to turn off Credential Guard and or Device Guard which defeats the security they provide.
+For VMWare Workstation, VMWare has a KB article the topic explain this: Their recommendation is to turn off Credential Guard and or Device Guard which defeats the

 Yes, maybe we should it is a hard blocker for an in-place upgrade

 We will definitely have future blog posts covering this one!
 Stay tuned.